Shiyu-Sandy-Du/PODVAR/README.md

 # PODVAR
-This is a place to the python code to perform model fitting and time series prediction related to Vector Autoregression (VAR) model for Fourier-based Proper Orthogonal Decomposition (POD) time coefficients.
+This repo is the python code used in [1] to perform model fitting and time series prediction related to Vector Autoregression (VAR) model for Fourier-based Proper Orthogonal Decomposition (POD) time coefficients.

 nz: the number of the points in the direction where Fourier transform is performed;